 Venue: Hybrid - Siambr Dafydd Orwig, Swyddfeydd y Cyngor, Caernarfon LL55 1SH.
 View directions

-The following member declared that he had an interest in relation to the item noted:
+a) The following members declared that they had an interest in relation to the item noted:

 To note any items that are a matter of urgency in the view of the Chairman for consideration.